Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-This section first briefly reviews the differentiable architecture search widely adopted in existing works.
-Then we design some preliminary experiments to explore the relationship between the target-net collapse and the accumulation of skip connections.
-Based on the results, we developed our final method, ACA-DARTS, to achieve robust and automatic search under the search space without skip connections.
-Due to the robustness of our method, that is not sensitive to the number of cells or some operations, we further explore the possibility of smaller operation space and cell space, making it possible to search directly on the entire ImageNet.
+All these works attempt to restrict the skip connection in the final derived target-net by elaborate designs, while we aim to employ a direct and effective approach to stabilize DARTS by removing skip connections from the search stage and automatically refilling them in the evaluation stage.
+In this section, we first briefly review the differentiable architecture search widely adopted in existing works.
+Then we design some preliminary experiments to explore the relationship between the collapse issue and the accumulation of skip connections.
+Based on the results, we develop our final method of adaptive channel allocation to achieve a robust differentiable architecture search.